pmaureenarrognate/pmaureenarrognate/README.md

 - 👋 Hi, I’m @pmaureenarrognate
 - 👀 I’m interested in Networking and Python
 - 🌱 I’m currently learning ...
-Rust/Python...
-I am getting my CCNA soon :D
+Python
 - 📫 How to reach me ...
 LinkedIn /pmaureenarrogante and https://pmaureenarrogante.com

 <!---